apache/pekko/docs/src/main/paradox/remoting-artery.md

 The flight recorder is automatically enabled by detecting JDK 11 but can be disabled if needed by setting `pekko.java-flight-recorder.enabled = false`.

 Low overhead Artery specific events are emitted by default when JFR is enabled, higher overhead events needs a custom settings template and are not enabled automatically with the `profiling` JFR template.
-To enable those create a copy of the `profiling` template and enable all `Akka` sub category events, for example through the JMC GUI.
+To enable those create a copy of the `profiling` template and enable all `Pekko` sub category events, for example through the JMC GUI.